MauricioVigo/Cybersecurity/Volatility 2.6/README.md

 ![image](https://github.com/MauricioVigo/Cybersecurity/assets/95547003/78dc41a5-449c-4d10-8e5e-aa4e787c15c5)

-Now knowing the profile we can use -h again and see what options and plugins apply to this profile.
+Now knowing the profile we can apply it with <code>--profile=PROFILE</code> and use -h again and see what options and plugins apply to this profile.

 ![image](https://github.com/MauricioVigo/Cybersecurity/assets/95547003/7da7dfb1-fc91-4a61-8178-9c158d352205)